circonus/docs/content/irondb/tags.md

 named `query_count` with data between 1569869100 to 1569870000 would be:

 `and(__name:query_count,__activity:1569869100-1569870000)`

+The `__type` tag uses a limited syntax not supporting regular expression matching.
+It can match three literal values: `histogram`, `numeric`, and `text`.
+As an example of matching only metrics that have seen histogram data, `and(__type:histogram)` could be integrated into the search expression.

 If your query uses an unsupported tag character you must enclose the query in base64
 notation: